When Is 20 Days From Now

 1. Project Management

 A software team sets a sprint to start April 12, 2026 and wants to deliver a feature 20 days later.
-Worth adding: using the steps above, they land on May 2, 2026.
+And using the steps above, they land on May 2, 2026.
 By marking this date on the sprint board, the team avoids slipping into the next sprint unintentionally, ensuring realistic workload planning.

 2. Medication Refill